sunt16/ImageClassification/README.md

 Traning and test data: http://www.vision.caltech.edu/Image_Datasets/Caltech101/101_ObjectCategories.tar.gz

+Data used to train and test this model: https://pan.baidu.com/s/1dEfaJO, password: tzbi

 Reference: https://cn.mathworks.com/examples/matlab-computer-vision/mw/vision-ex77068225-image-category-classification-using-deep-learning?s_tid=srchtitle

 A simple cnn model has been used to classify airplanes, ferry and laptop images from imagenet